TitoBarrosTI/fast-tools-for-dev/README.md

 ---

 ## 🔎 About
-Fast Tools for Programming is a lightweight utility desktop app built with **Python + PySide6**.
+Fast Tools for Devs is a lightweight utility desktop app built with **Python + PySide6**.
 It provides quick-access tools developers often need during daily work: password generation, Base64 utilities, GUID creation, hashing, and text search.
 Simple, clean, fast, and designed for productivity.